Home - The Best Japanese Chef Knives in 2023

 7. Mac Knife Superior Santoku Knife, 6-1/2-Inch, Silver

 Here’s a good Japanese chef’s knife for the beginner.
 It has a thick handle for a solid grip.
 That’s important while you’re learning the craft.
 The weight helps too.
-You really need to feel some heft in your hand when you’re getting used to using this kind of knife.
+You need to feel some heft in your hand when you’re getting used to using this kind of knife.

 The blade has a nice taper that starts about halfway up the blade.
 Even a novice can chop consistently and efficiently with such a blade.